baranege/Persona/README.md

-# Forecasting average return on new customers by persona analysis
+# Forecasting average return on new customers with persona analysis

 A game company wants to forecast average profit for new customers by observing some demographic information of their customers.
 To do so, the company wants to